Uvalde parents who can't find their children desperately seeking answers

 UVALDE, Texas — It's a parents' worst nightmare: An active shooter at their child's school with 18 children and three adults dead.

-Hours after many parents from Robb Elementary School in Uvalde first learned about Tuesday's mass shooting, they are still waiting to learn if their children are okay.
+Hours after many parents from Robb Elementary School in Uvalde first learned about Tuesday's mass shooting, they were still waiting to learn if their children are okay.

-The frantic parents have gone from the school to the hospital to the civic center and no one can tell them what happened to their child.
+The frantic parents went from the school to the hospital to the civic center and no one can tell them what happened to their child.

 Late Thursday, they began swabbing the parents for DNA at the civic center.